FHNW-IVGI/Geoharvester/README.md

 ##### Cannot start application

 - Check that you are starting the backend from the `server` folder (not server/apps).
 Is Docker running?
 You might need to start the daemon (Ubuntu: `sudo service docker start`) or Docker Desktop (Windows)
+- Make sure that you have created the two files that contain the redis password, as described above.
+- Use `docker compose --env-file ./app/redis/redis.env  up --build` (or another path to where the redis password is located).

 ##### Error about reaching max_clients and no results in the frontend.